 Prior to his appointment, he served as Executive Director of the PSC since February of this year.
 Prior to becoming Executive Director, he was an advisor to the commissioners, focusing on federal issues surrounding the wholesale gas and electricity markets, including FERC-regulated regional electric transmission operators.

 Before coming to the PSC, Commissioner Chandler advocated for Kentucky ratepayers as an attorney in the Kentucky Attorney General’s Office of Rate Intervention.
 During his four years at the Kentucky Office of Attorney General, he appeared before state, federal and local boards and courts.
 In that position he regularly represented consumers before the PSC in electric, gas, water and sewer utility cases.
 While at the Attorney General’s Office, he also served on the executive committee of the Consumer Advocates of the PJM States, which includes other utility consumer advocates from jurisdictions in the Midwest and Mid-Atlantic regions.

 Commissioner Chandler, a native of Providence, Kentucky, earned a Bachelor of Science in finance from Murray State University.
 He received a Juris Doctor from Northern Kentucky University’s Salmon P. Chase College of Law.
 He and his wife Kimberly reside in Georgetown.

 Commissioner, Kentucky Public Service Commission

-Commissioner Mathews earned a Doctor of Philosophy and a Master of Arts in economics from the University of Kentucky.
-She holds a Bachelor of Arts in economics and mathematics from Berea College.
+Commissioner Mathews earned a PhD and a Master’s in economics from the University of Kentucky.
+She holds a Bachelor’s degree in economics and mathematics from Berea College.